Tingena apertella: Description

 Walker described this species as follows:

 Female.
 Golden yellow, sometimes very pale whitish beneath.
 Palpi slender, twice longer than the breadth of the head; third joint shorter than the second.
 Abdomen cinereous, extending a little beyond the hind wings.
 Hind tibiae slightly incrassated.
 Wings elongate, moderately broad, slightly acute; fringe long.
 Fore wings with the exterior border very oblique; interior border slightly concave exteriorly.
 Hind wings cinereous.
 Length of the body 4 lines; of the wings 12 lines.

 Hudson described this species as follows:

 The expansion of the wings is about 7/8 inch.
 The fore-wings are very deep rich yellow, sometimes clouded with orange-brown; there is a fine blackish line along the costa at the base; two discal dots at 1/3, often absent, and one at 2/3, usually very small or absent.
 The hind-wings are grey.

 This species is large in comparison to its close relatives and is very vivid yellow in colour.

 Distribution

-It is endemic to New Zealand.
+It is endemic to New Zealand and is found in the North and South Islands.
 Specimens have been collected in the type locality Nelson, at Mount Ruapehu, in the Wellington region, at Mount Arthur, Castle Hill, Lake Wakatipu, and Invercargill.
-This species has been listed as present at Cloud Farm, a site of ecological significance in Akaroa.
+This species has also been listed as present at Cloud Farm, a site of ecological significance in Akaroa.

 Behaviour

 The adults of this species are on the wing from November to January.
+They are attracted to light and have been collected via a mercury vapour light trap.